PeteG-cmd/project-4/README.md

 	    image = models.ImageField(upload_to='profile_image', null=True)

-At this point I left the user model as the remaining information would be stored in other models, which is discussed in more detail below.
+At this point, I left the user model as the remaining information would be stored in other models, which is discussed in more detail below.

 ## The Models